bandpooja/BART_code_summarization/README.md

 ##### Flow folder
 It holds the flow of hierarchical and multilingual approach.
-  - Hierarchical - A class with all the functionalities of a Heirarchical Summarization model.
+  - `Hierarchical` - A class with all the functionalities of a Heirarchical Summarization model.
 Objects of this class provide functionality like train, prediction and  evalution,making it worthy of being called a model.
-  - Mulitlingual- A class with all the functionalities of a multilingual Summarization model.Objects of this class provide functionality like train, prediction and      evalution,making it worthy of being called a model.
+  - `Mulitlingual`- A class with all the functionalities of a multilingual Summarization model.Objects of this class provide functionality like train, prediction and      evalution,making it worthy of being called a model.
-  - metrices - to compute metrices score like bleu and rogue.
+  - `metrices` - to compute metrices score like bleu and rogue.

 ##### Models folder
 It contains two huggingface model one is BERT for classification and another is BART for sumarization.

+## Instructions
+To expermient with the module you can follow the template defined in the expermient folder and create more experiments.